Best ebike repair stand

 Need a folding stand with at least an 80 lb capacity to handle all our ebikes.
 Thanks!

 I have the Park PCS-10.3 and happy with the stand.
 I remove my bike's battery and any unnecessary gear items to reduce weight, and I do not have much trouble securing my bike on the stand.
 As far as I know, the only difference between the PCS-10.3 and PCS-9.3 is a small platform to hold some tools/parts.
-Perhaps others, or just calling into Park Tools could confirm.
+Perhaps others can confirm that, or just calling into Park Tools could verify the differences.
 To be honest, I do not tend to use the tool platform at all.
 I think you would be happy with the PCS-9.3.
 Either unit seems to be designed to hold the seat post rather than a frame member.
 In my area, used Park stands seem to show up fairly often on Facebook Marketplace.

 So, do you really want the best ebike work stand or an okay, inexpensive one.
 I own the best but it costs as much as a good Chinese ebike.
 I do almost all the maintenance on my three bikes and have a really complete workshop.
 I have never shied away from buying good tools or good books.